HomeFundingsEventsArticlesJournal Impact Factor

 Overview

-The three objectives are to: provide support for meritorious research; strengthen the research environment at eligible institutions; and give health professional, undergraduate, and graduate students an opportunity to gain significant biomedical research experience through active involvement in research.
+The programme has three core objectives: (1) to provide support for meritorious research; (2) to strengthen the research environment at eligible institutions; and (3) to give health professional, undergraduate, and graduate students an opportunity to gain significant biomedical research experience through active involvement in the research.

 Funding and Benefits